TheCrazyShark/DynamicArray_Quicksort/README.md

 # DynamicArray_Quicksort
 This program dynamically allocates an array large enough to hold a user inputed size of numbers.
 This array is then sorted in both assending and descending order utilizing a Quicksort algorithm.
+The average is calculated using the user generated data.

 REFERENCES: <br>
 https://www.geeksforgeeks.org/cpp-program-for-quicksort/ <br>